cbush/beehive/README.md

 ## Use the Builder

-Trees do not need to be built directly.
-Instead, use the Builder class to define the tree structure:
+To build a tree, use the Builder class to define the tree structure:

     #include <beehive/beehive.hpp>

-    struct Context {};
+    // Some context object relevant to your use case that you define struct Context {};

     int main() {